 China has been using technology to its brims in the fight against coronavirus.
 In Wuhan city, they have developed an isolation ward for the patients fully operated by robots.
 From taking temperature to giving them food, everything is done by robots to minimize the human touch.
 Singapore has used robots to clean hospital wards.

 With the use of robots, the risk from healthcare works can be minimized to an extent.
 Even in India, drones with cameras are used to scan the sealed hot spots and in some areas, drones are helping in the sanitization process as well.

 Overall Impact of Coronavirus on IT Industry

 There’s no doubt that the IT industry is badly affected by the coronavirus crisis, just like all other businesses and industries.
 But, one interesting thing here is noted that not all technology companies are badly affected.
 Like, digital communication and app development industries are growing rapidly.
-So, we can say a shift in the traditional IT business infrastructure can be noted because today people don’t want gaming or entertainment apps, they want more doctor appointment app.
+So, we can say a shift in the traditional IT business infrastructure can be noted because today people don’t want gaming or entertainment apps, they want more doctor appointment apps.

-In nutshell, if change IT business structure business according to the present needs, then we can see that the IT industry has so much potential to help in the world’s fight against coronavirus.
+In nutshell, if change the IT business structure business according to the present needs, then we can see that the IT industry has so much potential to help in the world’s fight against coronavirus.